Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Analysis and Discussion

 \section{Analysis and Discussion}

 This section presents a design-space exploration to quantify the energy benefits which are obtained by adding gain-ranging to the analog MAC.
 We first analyze the ADC resolution, as the thermal-noise-limited regime boundary is the dominant scaling factor for CIM energy.
-Next, we use energy modelling to quantify the overall energy advantage of gain-ranging, incorporating the overheads introduced by the additional digital logic required for exponent bookkeeping for GR-MAC.
+Next, we use energy modelling to quantify the overall energy advantage of gain-ranging, including the overheads introduced by the additional digital logic required for exponent bookkeeping in the GR-MAC.